What Are the Benefits of Culligan Bottled Water?

 Regardless of which option you choose, bottled water provides a safe, dependable and convenient drinking water solution for you and your family.

 However, not all water qualifies for bottled water.
 The U.S. Food and Drug Administration (FDA) considers bottled water a consumer food product.
-As a result, bottled water manufacturers must follow strict standards.
+As a result, bottled water suppliers must follow strict standards.

 The FDA classifies the various types of bottled water in different ways.
 So let’s explore these flavor options further.